dolap22223/DOS-SDK/README.md

 The documentation can be found at .<p>https://denateonlineservice.com/docs</p>

-<h2>Example Project</h2>
+<h2>Unreal Engine Example Project</h2>
-The example project can be found at <a href="https://github.com/dolap22223/DenateExample">Denate online service Example Project</a>
+The unreal engine example project can be found at <a href="https://github.com/dolap22223/DenateExample">Denate online service Example Project</a>

 <h2>Support or Suggestions?</h2>